 - The Suicide Prevention Lifeline: 1-800-273-TALK (8255)

-MetroParks Mindfulness Walks: Five Rivers MetroParks offers four short, easy Mindfulness Walks where visitors will find signage in the park inviting them to stop and engage in a variety of simple breathing and meditation activities.
+MetroParks Mindfulness Walks: Five Rivers MetroParks offers four short, easy Mindfulness Walks where visitors can access mindfulness prompts along the trails on their smart phones.
 These mindfulness activities — developed with input from Dayton Children’s and Montgomery County Alcohol, Drug Addiction & Mental Health Services — are designed to help people learn how reduce stress and improve their mental health outdoors.
 Research shows just 20 minutes a day immersed in nature significantly lowers stress hormone levels.
 Find MetroParks Mindfulness Walks in Eastwood, Huffman, Sunrise and Possum Creek MetroParks.
 Prompts are also available in Spanish online.

 Take a walk, run or bike: Mental and physical health are closely related.
 Moving your body has many benefits and exercising outdoors provides benefits traditional indoor workouts do not.
 Exercising releases endorphins, which help boost your mood.
 Additionally, spending time outdoors helps you stock up on Vitamin D – the “sunshine vitamin.”
 Vitamin D is critical for your body and mind to function well, and a lack of it contributes to seasonal affective disorder.

 - MetroParks Pro Tip: Getting exercise doesn’t necessarily mean you have to run a weekly 5K.
 Just 30 to 40 minutes of exercise a few times a week will improve your heart heath, according to the American Heart Association.
-A great place to start a wellness journey is by walking MetroParks’ new Heart Healthy Trails on the Wolf Creek Trail and in Island and Germantown MetroParks.
+A great place to start a wellness journey is by walking MetroParks’ Heart Healthy Trails.

 Forest bathing: A concept started in Japan called “shinrin-yoku,” forest bathing is simply spending a peaceful moment in nature with your senses engaged.
 Spending mindful time in nature is thought to boost both physical and mental wellbeing.